seeratpal/IT241021_Exam_M05/Q2B_windows_user_interface_settings.md

 # https://www.xda-developers.com/how-customize-windows-11/#how-to-customize-your-windows-11-pc-with-themes

-## How to Access Windows 11 Account Settings

-Right-click the Start menu and choose Settings, or use the WIN+i keyboard shortcut to get there without a mouse.
-Then, select Accounts from the menu on the left, and scroll down to the Account settings area

 ## Taskbar and Start Menu

 Centrally Aligned Icons: Unlike the left-aligned taskbar icons in Windows 10, Windows 11 centers these icons, including the Start button.